How cigars are made

 Binder Leaf: This is used simply to keep the filler tobacco together.
 Generally, the binder is the lowest grade of tobacco within a cigar, serving structural purposes only.
 However, today’s top blenders have been using wrapper-quality leaves to add more levels of flavor, strength and complexity to their blends.
 To achieve this, a unique leaf is used that varies from the rest of the blend.
 For example, a spicy Mexican binder may surround a mellower blend of Dominican leaves.

-Filler Leaves: Fillers are the tobaccos found at the center of the cigar.
-Generally, the filler is responsible for determining how strong a cigar will smoke.
-There are several types of filler tobaccos, including seco, olor, volado and ligero.
-Ligero, the fullest in flavor and strength, is becoming increasingly common in today’s premium blends.
+Filler Leaves: Fillers are the tobaccos used in the center of the cigar.
+Filler tobaccos typically define the strength or how strong a cigar will smoke.
+There are several different filler tobaccos, including Volado, Seco and Ligero.

 Now it’s time to craft